Brain Donors: Cast

 Minor roles include Eddie Griffin as a messenger, Franklin Cover as a doctor, Thomas Mikal Ford and Matthew Sussman as cops, Katherine LaNasa as a dancer, Billy Beck as a janitor, Sam Krachmalnick as a conductor, and Max Alexander as a stage manager.

 Production

+Development

 Dennis Dugan began work on the film shortly after screening a rough cut of his film Problem Child for David Zucker.
 Soon after meeting to compare notes, Zucker sent Dugan a script by Pat Proft, and work began on the project in earnest.
 Initially, Proft was to be a co-producer and frequent Zucker brothers collaborator Jim Abrahams was to be a co-writer, but Abrahams was ultimately not credited as a screenwriter.

-Principal photography began on December 10, 1990, and the film was largely shot in and around Los Angeles.
-Portions of the film were shot at the Morton Estate, in Pasadena, California, which was also the location where the Marx Brothers' Duck Soup was shot.
-The project was filmed under the title Lame Ducks, but Paramount later changed the title to Brain Donors because it was "catchier", according to sources consulted by the Los Angeles Times.
+Casting

 Dugan originally sought to cast Adam Sandler in the film, but the studio did not agree to it; however, this established a rapport with Sandler that led to Dugan directing several films with him.
-Mickey Gilbert was the stunt coordinator, and Max Balchowsky was among the stuntmen involved in production.
-The opening credits and closing scene of the film are claymation sequences designed by Will Vinton.
-The film is scored by Ira Newborn; Mark Mothersbaugh contributed the main and end titles and additional music.
+Dugan also stated that he unsuccessfully pursued Chris Farley and Jim Carrey for the lead role of Roland T. Flakfizer.